qiaoyu-zheng/RP3D-Diag/README.md

 ## Demo

-**Here we use a demo to show in detail the directory structure and how to run the model for inference, as an example for reproducing the subsequent experiments.**
+**Here we use a demo to show in detail the directory structure and how to run the model for inference, as an example for reproducing the subsequent experiments.** (Under uploading...)

 ## Eval